themesberg/flowbite/content/getting-started/astro.md

 npm run dev
 ```

-This will make the project accesible via the browser on `http://localhost:3000`.
+This will make the project accessible via the browser on `http://localhost:3000`.

 3. To create a production build of the project run the following command in your terminal: